Transmit What You Need: Task-Adaptive Semantic Communications for Visual Information: Preliminaries

 Let us consider an image sample $\mathbf{x}\in\mathbb{R}^{M\times N}$, where $M$ and $N$ are the width and the length of $\mathbf{x}$.
 We then formulate the various visual semantics of the sample as follows: \begin{itemize} \item{\textbf{Objects:} These are the individual entities representing tangible items or subjects that can be recognized and classified.
 As the most fundamental components of an image, objects serve as the building blocks for understanding and interpreting the visual content.
 We denote the objects as: $\mathcal{O}(\mathbf{x})=\{o_i\}_{i=1}^{I}$, where $I$ is the number of objects identified through a semantic encoder.
 Here, $o_i$ can be an object index or text, such as \texttt{"Man"}. }

 \item{\textbf{Relations:} These semantics capture the interactions and connections between different objects, providing context and understanding of how they relate to one another within the image.
 These relations often involve structural information that may not be accompanied by a simple layout, providing higher semantic fidelity of the image.
-As the formula, we denote the relations as: $\mathcal{R}(\mathbf{x})=\{r_{ij}\}$, where $1\leq i,j\leq I$ and $i\neq j$.
+Formally, we define the relations as: $\mathcal{R}(\mathbf{x})=\{r_{ij}\}$, where $1\leq i,j\leq I$ and $i\neq j$.
 Here, $r_{ij}$ can be a relation index or textual description, such as \texttt{"riding"}.
 Denote $R=|\mathcal{R}(\mathbf{x})|$ as the number of relations. }

 \item{\textbf{Layouts:} These refer to the spatial arrangement of objects within the image, which plays a crucial role in conveying the overall structure and organization of the image.
 Examples of layouts include bounding boxes, which delineate the position of objects; edge maps, which highlight the boundaries and contours of objects; and segmentation maps, which provide detailed descriptions of object regions.
 We formulate layouts as follows: $\mathcal{L}(\mathbf{x})=\{l_i\}_{i=1}^{I}$, where $l_i=\{(m,n)\in\mathbb{R}^{M\times N}\: |\: (m,n)\mapsto o_i\}$.
 Here, $\mapsto$ indicates that the pixel $(m,n)$ belongs to the object $o_i$.
 A layout is a two-dimensional (2D) matrix. }